What Is Obtaining Financial Advantage By Deception?

-The Australian Taxation Office (ATO) charged our client.
+A client came to Slade’s & Parsons when the Australian Taxation Office (ATO) charged them with multiple offences.
 The offences were four counts of Dishonestly Obtaining a Financial Advantage by Deception from a Commonwealth entity.
-The maximum penalty for this fraud offence is 10 years’ imprisonment and/or 600 penalty units.
+Again, the maximum penalty for this fraud offence is 10 years imprisonment and/or 600 penalty units.

-This offending concerned obtaining Goods and Services Tax (GST) refunds from the ATO, and attempts to obtain GST refunds, when there was no entitlement to such refunds.
+This offence concerned obtaining Goods and Services Tax (GST) refunds from the ATO, and attempts to obtain GST refunds, when there was no entitlement to such refunds.

-Our client, together with a co-accused, registered their businesses for GST.
+Our client and the co-accused had registered their businesses for GST.
 They nominated their own accounts for payments from the ATO, including GST refunds.
-Then they lodged a monthly paper BAS with the ATO that showed false business activity over the period.
+They then lodged a monthly paper BAS with the ATO that showed false business activity over the period.

-Associate solicitor, Ms Pisasale, analysed the brief.
+Accredited Criminal Law Specialist, Ms Pisasale, analysed the comprehensive brief.
 After extensive negotiations with the Commonwealth Director of Public Prosecutions (CDPP), he resolved the 68 charges to three representative counts.
 These were two counts of Obtaining a Financial Advantage by Deception and one count of Attempting to Obtain a Financial Advantage by Deception.

-On the plea in the County Court, the Crown submitted several cases demonstrating that sentencing practices were for 12 months or more gaol.
+On the plea in the County Court, the Crown submitted several cases demonstrating that sentencing practices were for 12 months or more jail time.